berrypatch/berrypatch/README.md

 * `type`: The type of the variable value, for basic type check.
 Options: `string` (default), `boolean`, `number`.

 ## Getting Started

-> **🚨Warning:** Berrypatch is completely experimental right now.
-Don't depend on it for anything important.

 ### Developer setup